RoberPortillo/RoberPortillo/README.md

 - 🎓 &nbsp; About to finish my Computer Science degree at Universidad Complutense de Madrid.
 - 💼 &nbsp; Looking for a job that can help earn new skills and learn.
 - 💻 &nbsp; Learning about Artificial Intelligence and Automata Theory.
-- 🗻 &nbsp; Climbing and hiking whenever a get some free time for it.
+- 🗻 &nbsp; Climbing and hiking whenever I get some free time for it.

 <h3> 🛠 &nbsp;Technologies Stack</h3>